top of page

 Autism Spectrum Disorders

 For some individuals, the symptoms can be associated with a known medical or genetic condition (e.g., epilepsy, Fragile X syndrome) while for others no such condition has been identified.
 Since ASD is a developmental disorder, the symptoms are present and typically noted early on.
-However, in milder cases, these symptoms may not become fully apparent until later in life when the person is faced with demands that exceed their capacities.
+However, these symptoms may also not become fully apparent until later in life when the person is faced with demands that exceed their capacities.
 Because ASD encompasses a wide range of presentations, it can be at times confused with other neurodevelopmental or psychiatric conditions with similar presentations, such as ADHD, intellectual disabilities, language-based or nonverbal learning disorders, developmental motor disorders, psychotic disorders, and even intellectual giftedness.
 In many cases, ASD co-occurs with one of more of these conditions.
 Then each needs to be evaluated and properly addressed.

 bottom of page